xtensor-stack/xtensor/docs/source/getting_started.rst

     g++ -I /path/to/xtensor/ -I /path/to/xtl/ example.cpp -o example

-Note that if you installed *xtensor* and *xtl* with `cmake`, their headers will be located in the same directory, so you will need to provide only one path with the ``-I`` option.
+Note that if you installed *xtensor* and *xtl* with *Cmake*, their headers will be located in the same directory, so you will need to provide only one path with the ``-I`` option.

 When you run the program, it produces the following output: